 - Frequently Asked Questions

-The Difference Between Mulching vs. Side Discharge
+What’s the Difference Between Mulching vs. Side Discharge?

 Firstly, side discharge mowers come with a built-in side chute and rely on strong vacuum suction to eject the clippings out of the chute.
 This not only increases the efficiency of mowing but also prevents clogging of the blades since the clippings are sucked and discharged out the side of the mower.

 On the other hand, mulching mowers do not eject the grass clippings.
 Instead, they use special mulching blades that cut and recut the clippings to produce a fine mulch.
-This mulch is recirculated under the mower deck and then directed back into the ground, where it works as a natural fertilizer for your lawn.
+This mulch is recirculated under the mower deck and then directed into the ground, where it works as a natural fertilizer for your lawn.

 However, the downside with mulching mowers is the lack of strong suction due to the absence of a discharge chute.
 This increases the chance of the blade clogging if the grass is too long.
 A mulching mower also requires more operational effort due to increased drag between the ground and the deck.